Koverse/documentation/docs/source/admin/runbook.rst

 Prerequisites
 ^^^^^^^^^^^^^^

-You can use Ambari whether a system is online or offline you will only need the repositories for downloading all related RPMs.
-Repos includes the Ambari Server, Agent and Monitoring Packages.
+You can use Ambari whether a system is online or offline, you will only need the repositories for downloading all related RPMs.
+Repos include the Ambari Server, Agent and Monitoring Packages.

 Repositories required